-BC Assessment Notices will be delivered to homes the first couple weeks of January.
+BC Assessment Notices will be delivered to homes the first week of January.
 BC Assessment provides an assessment value (Market value) on all properties in BC.
-These 2020 assessment values are as of July 1, 2020.
 Check out BC Assessment’s webpage to have your assessment notice explained.

 If you have concerns or questions about your property assessment, please check out the Understanding the Process page on BC Assessment’s website.
 If you can’t find the answer to your assessment questions, use BC Assessment’s online contact form to contact BC Assessment directly, or visit their “contact us” page for other options.

 Check out your neighbourhood’s assessed values: evaluebc.bcassessment.ca

 Deadline to appeal your property assessment is January 31, 2021.

 Relationship Between Property Assessments and Property Taxes